Kratom Guides

 Is Kratom Addictive?

-The onset of addiction is not as fast as something like heroin, but it seems that it is, in fact, possible to become dependent on kratom if it is abused recreationally over time.
+The onset of addiction is not as fast as something like heroin, but it seems that it is, in fact, possible to become dependent on kratom if it is abused.
+Using chronically high doses for an extended period is more likely to cause addiction.

-Research has shown that long-term use can build up a tolerance, and there may be withdrawal symptoms in some cases.
+Research shows that long-term use can build up a tolerance, and there may be withdrawal symptoms in some cases.

 The traditional methods of taking kratom in its native lands include — chewing on fresh leaves, consuming its dried powder form, and brewing it into a tea.